 The Governor was active in improving the legal system in the new state.
 He advocated the revision, codification, and annotation of Utah's laws in which obsolete or inappropriate laws were eliminated.
 Attorney General's opinions were published and a well stocked law library was created.

-Many documents addressed the Governor's support for traditions and also for new developments in education: offering a free system of education from kindergarten thru college; increasing economy, simplicity, and efficiency of the schools by consolidating school districts; providing training for the mentally retarded in the School for the Deaf, Dumb and blind; relocating the University of Utah on a sixty-acre tract of land provided by the federal government; creating a branch of the Normal School for the training of teachers; advancing a close working relationship between farmers and the Agricultural College; promoting a fixed levy to the University of Utah and the Agricultural College rather than making them dependent on uncertain appropriations.
+Many documents addressed the Governor's support for traditions and also for new developments in education: offering a free system of education from kindergarten thru college; increasing economy, simplicity, and efficiency of the schools by consolidating school districts; providing training opportunities through the School for the Deaf, Dumb and Blind; relocating the University of Utah on a sixty-acre tract of land provided by the federal government; creating a branch of the Normal School for the training of teachers; advancing a close working relationship between farmers and the Agricultural College; promoting a fixed levy to the University of Utah and the Agricultural College rather than making them dependent on uncertain appropriations.
 With the Governor's enthusiastic help the Utah Art Institute was created.
 It was the first organization of its kind in the United States that was state supported.
 Utah received national prominence and was recognized as a leader in advancing artistic expression.

 Wells was closely involved in Utah's crime problems.
 He served as a member of the Board of Pardons, offered rewards for the capture of criminals; denied a stay of execution for a man who had murdered his wife; sponsored a posse in an attempt to capture Butch Cassidy and his gang; assisted in the conversion of the prison from federal to state control; emphasized an educational rather than a penal atmosphere in the State Industrial School; opposed the housing of youthful offenders with hardened criminals; and advocated a curfew law for the youth.